abhijitnathwani/PyQuiz/README.md

 Release: v0.2
 29th September, 2017.

+Release: v0.3
+18th December, 2017.

 ## Installation

 To install PyQuiz! to your system,

 `sudo pip install py-quiz`

+or clone this repo, and fire

+`$ sudo python setup.py install` from the cloned repository.

 ## To Run Py-Quiz